gnosia93/k8s-on-mac/README.md

 Find the line for IP forwarding
 Change the equation to net.ipv4.ip_forward = 1 or net.ipv6.conf.all.forwarding = 1
 Save and close the file
-Run sudo sysctl -p to reload the settings and apply them to the system
+Run sudo sysctl -p to reload the settings and apply them to the system cat /proc/sys/net/ipv4/ip_forward
 ```